When eaten, this hormone is released into the bloodstream, helping to move glucose from the food that has been ingested into cells for use as energy.

 When insulin is required, it is essential to understand that this is only the natural progression of the condition.

 Insulin is injected through the skin into the fatty tissue known as the subcutaneous layer.
 It is not injected into the muscle or directly into the blood.

 Insulin absorption varies depending on the part of the body where it is injected.

-Insulin is absorbed faster in the abdomen and is the site used by most people.
+Insulin is absorbed faster in the abdomen and is used by most people.

-While it is essential to give each injection in a slightly different location within the same site, it is not advisable to change sites without first consulting with your doctor.
+While it is essential to give each injection in a slightly different location within the same site, it is not advisable to change places without first consulting with your doctor.

-The range of tiny needles and injection devices available today make injecting insulin much easier than most people imagine.
+Today’s tiny needles and injection devices make injecting insulin much more accessible than most people imagine.

 By starting insulin, your doctor will help you adjust to the new routine and task of administering insulin and find the correct dose to lower your blood glucose levels to acceptable levels.

 When you take insulin, it works to lower the level of glucose in your blood.
 When glucose is at its lowest level, the effect of insulin is said to have reached its “peak.”

 After this, the effect gradually wears off, and blood glucose levels rise.